Project Title

 A Systematic Review of Social and Ethical Issues Associated with the European Health Data Space: This review synthesized social and ethical issues associated with the development and implementation of the European Health Data Space.
 It’s intended as a guide for researchers and policymakers involved in the EHDS and other health data spaces or platforms internationally.

-Status: Paper under review
+Status: Under review

 Status: In development